adarshraj93/Self-Driving-Car-Engineer/P1-Find-Lane-Lines/README.md

 # **Finding Lanes Lines on the Road**

 ## Introduction
-It is imporatant for a self driving car to stay in lane.
-To achieve this, it is important to identify the lanes efficiently and clearly.
+It is imporatant for a self driving car to identify lane lines to achieve functionality.
 Since lanes can be of different colors (yellow and white) and forms (dashed, solid) it gets quite complicated to identify them efficiently.
 The lighing and the gradient of the roads adds to it complexity.
 However various mathematical models and alogirthms have been developed to extract lanes lines from a camera efficiently.
 In this project, a python program is computed to detect lane lines from camera images and further implemented on a video.
 Canny edge detection, Region Masking and Hough Transform are used to detect lanes.
 Shortcomings and improvements are also suggested

 ## Goals of the Project
 The goals / steps of this project are the following: